felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

 [![I-shaped polygon](/public/img/I-shape.png)](https://github.com/Hyperparticle/draw-shapes-unity/tree/d3b94561d464721a4607f030b6ec2d1c721f131b)

-To draw a mesh programmatically in Unity, we need to specify its vertices and triangles.
-Unity allows each vertex to be colored differently, so we will supply random colors.
-From these, the mesh can be created and applied to the GameObject's `MeshFilter` component to display the mesh.
+To draw a mesh programmatically, Unity requires an array of its vertices and triangles.
+Unity allows each vertex to be colored differently, so we will demonstrate this by feeding the mesh random colors.
+To display the mesh, we apply it to a GameObject's `MeshFilter` component .

-Below is a script that can be applied to any empty object to draw the shape above.
+Below is a script that can be added to any empty object to draw the shape in the image above.

 <script src="https://gist.github.com/Hyperparticle/68586a8834ed6cafd4a1b2ba32ccf6ed.js"></script>